 Notes

-- Whoopie pies are done baking when the mini cakes look set and a toothpick inserted into the center comes out clean.
+- Whoopie pies are done baking when the mini cakes look set and a toothpick inserted into the center comes out with just a few moist crumbs.

 - Gently fold the marshmallow creme into the filling so it stays light and fluffy.